 - Genocide Backfire: One of the few people to escape the bombardment of Taris is the one person whom Malak specifically intended for it to kill.
 It never really comes back to bite him, though, given that everyone hates him already.

 - Glass Cannon: Mission Vao.
 Give her nice guns and take advantage of her Sneak Attack, and she strikes for Massive Damage, but she can't take a lot of hits.

 - Gratuitous Foreign Language: Juhani is a Finnish name, probably chosen to sound exotic.
 The bad thing is, it's a man's name, the Finnish equivalent of John.

 - Also pronounced incorrectly, as Finnish J's are pronounced as Y's.

-- The Guards Must Be Crazy: It is remarkably easy to bamboozle, sneak around, or outright overpower nearly every Sith soldier in the first game.
+- The Guards Must Be Crazy: It is remarkably easy to bamboozle, sneak around, or outright overpower nearly every Sith soldier in the game.
 The only exception is the first Sith Guard underground in Taris who is accompanied by Turrets.
 There's no getting by him since he will not budge in dialogue options (even hackers using max stats can't make it through) and the turrets kill many characters in a single hit.

 - Healing Potion: Medpacks have the same use as potions in other RPGs.

 - Hide Your Lesbians: Juhani and Belaya, as well as Juhani's romance with the female Player Character, thanks, apparently, to LucasArts having a meltdown at the idea of homosexual characters in Star Wars.